 Thank you all for creating the magic.

 (My son) is so excited to come back to school, the first time ever he is excited to return to school!
 Thank you guys so much for the wonderful experience and care you gave him to make him feel happy enough to return!

 EDUCATION IN A VILLAGE

-The Surry Village Charter School education is supported by four "pillars" which create a unique and exciting learning environment:
+The Surry Village Charter School education is supported by three "pillars" which create a unique and exciting learning environment: